thammanant/HTB-writeup/Fluffy/writeup.md

   ![ESC16_3](ESC16_3.png)
 - After receiving the Administrator's hash, I used `Evil-WinRM` to connect to the machine.
   ![ESC16_4](ESC16_4.png)
-- We captured the both root flag and user flag (winrm_svc).
+- We captured both the root flag and the user flag (from the winrm_svc directory).